react-native-maps/react-native-maps/README.md

 specified as children of the MapView itself.
 This provides an intuitive and react-like API for declaratively controlling features on the map.

+## NSLocationAlwaysUsageDescription

+If you need to use `requestAlwaysAuthorization`, then define `NSLocationAlwaysUsageDescription` in your Info.plist and when maps are shown with `showsUserLocation === true` it will call `requestAlwaysAuthorization` for you rather than `requestWhenInUseAuthorization`.

 ### Rendering a Map with an initial region

 ## MapView